mems/calepin/Operating Systems/macOS/macOS.md

 Control+Command+Q

-- [How to set a lock message on the login window of your Mac - Apple Support](https://support.apple.com/en-us/HT203580) - Settings > security and privacy > (unlock with padlock) > Show a message when the screen is locked
+- [How to set a lock message on the login window of your Mac - Apple Support](https://support.apple.com/en-us/HT203580) - Settings > Security and privacy > (unlock with padlock) > Show a message when the screen is locked
 - [Onyx](https://www.titanium-software.fr/) - Settings > Session > Login screen message
 - [How and Why You Should Customise Your Mac's Login Screen](https://computers.tutsplus.com/tutorials/how-and-why-you-should-customise-your-macs-login-screen--mac-56657)